rdswift/hhb/SPECS.md

 &nbsp;
 ### 5.3 Template Files
-* stored in a zip format file with the extension changed to ".hhbt" containing the internal directory structure:
+* stored in a zip format file with the extension changed to ".hhbt", containing the internal directory structure:
-	* \ (contains: template.xml, template.html)
+	* \ (contains: template.xml, template.htm)
 	* \tpl_css\ (contains: all CSS files used with the template)
 	* \tpl_images\ (contains: all image files used with the template)
 	* \tpl_scripts\ (contains: all script files used with the template)